Zywave/booster/src/_areas/design-system/patterns/builder.md

 #### Template examples

-To give some ideas on how to design this step, below are some examples of data entry can be accomplished.
+To give some ideas on how to design this step, below are some examples of data entry templates.

+<docs-spacer size="small"></docs-spacer>

 ##### Single-column rich document editor